Sports Law Institute

 We are already conducting live symposia or conferences one or more times per year on timely sports law topics of interest to our students, alumni and the bench and bar.
 Speakers include prominent experts from all over the country who have a close connection to the subject matter of the symposium.
 This brings recognition to the law school and the institute and also provides for useful exchanges of information and ideas.

 On October 22, 2004 , the institute held its inaugural symposium on Drugs, Drug Testing and Sports.
 This all day event featured renowned commentators from the legal, medical and athletic communities.
 The symposium was well received and received some media attention.
-We expect to hold our second annual symposium during 2005-2006 academic year.
 The Institute will also periodically host more informal luncheon speaking engagements on a variety of important legal issues in sports.

 Entertainment Law Review Issue